How to monetise your website using Pay per lead-Pay per sale and contextual advertising

 Take my word for it, when Joining Affiliate programs it is not a guaranteed way to make money.
 It sounds great and you think that as long as you are getting a steady flow of traffic to your site, are getting hits on your links, then you are likely to make sales, trust me that is not the case.

 You will not be the only one advertising products for your chosen companies.
 Getting hits is one thing, converting them to a sale is something completely different.
-You will constantly need to do product research and update your links, as it is all about supply and demand.
-There is also the risk that the Affiliate program you have signed up to is not all it seems.
+You will constantly need to do product research and update your links, as its all about supply and demand.
+There's also the risk that the Affiliate program you have signed up to is not all it seems.
 You may make the odd sale but you might not actually receive the commission you are due.

 This is why I tend to avoid programs that offer instant membership.
 Plus you have the fact that most, if not all Affiliate companies will only pay out once you have earned a set amount of money.
 What they like to call the payment threshold.
 This can vary from anything between £5-00 to £50-00 plus or $5-00 to $50-00 plus all depending on your target audience, and believe me it is harder to hit the targets than you think.